 If you are new to this series you may want to start at the beginning HERE.

-A Food Co-op is a way to save money on food while still shopping for it locally.
+A Food Co-op is a way to start saving money on food while still shopping for it locally.
 It is a food distribution outlet that acts like a cooperative.
 That means the decisions about the production and distribution of its food is chosen by its members.
 So In a co-op you get to say what type of food you get if it is organic or non-organic, how it is grown and where it is grown.

 Food Co-ops are are wonderful for those who aren’t afraid to try to cook new things.
 They are also wonderful if you want the freshest produce for the cheapest price.
 For those who are not so comfortable with those things, they are a bit harder to use unless you are able to get past that.